Announcement :

 About Me

 Kia ora e te whānau.
 Ko Roni Sayer tōku ingoa.
-I am the Learning Support Coordinator (LSC) at Te Puke Primary School.
-Previously, I taught and lived in Horowhenua.
-I moved to the area to be closer to my three amazing sons and their wives/partners and grandchild.
-I love coming to work at TPPS and I feel privileged and blessed that you allow me to be part of your tamariki (children’s) lives.
-I have a passion for teaching and learning and I especially love working alongside whānau.
-There is nothing more joyful than seeing a taitamaiti (child) flourish and grow doing what they love and enjoying new experiences.
-I work alongside an amazing, creative team of kaiako (teachers) and kaiawhina (support staff) that are continually striving to enrich our students' lives.
-I love and encourage whānau involvement and I welcome you to come in for a korero any time.
+I am proud to have been part of the Te Puke Primary School whānau for six years.
+My journey here began as a kaiako (teacher), and for the past three years, I have had the privilege of serving as the Learning Support Coordinator (LSC).
+Originally from Horowhenua, I moved to this area to be closer to my three amazing sons and their partners.
+Since then, my heart has grown even larger as I am now a proud nan to two beautiful grandsons.
+I have truly fallen in love with Te Puke and its incredibly supportive community.
+I feel privileged and blessed that you allow me to be part of your tamariki’s lives.
+I have a deep passion for teaching and learning, and I especially love working alongside whānau.
+I work alongside an amazing, creative team of kaiako and kaiawhina (support staff) who are continually striving to enrich our students' lives.
+I love and encourage whānau involvement and I welcome you to come in for a kōrero any time.

 Dail Walding